arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 The Nano Matter can be powered through one of the following interfaces:

 - **Onboard USB-C® port**: Provides a convenient way to power the board using standard USB-C® cables and adapters.
+- **VIN pad**: Applying 6 to 21 VDC to the VIN pin of the Nano-styled header connector.
-- **External +5 VDC power supply**: This can be connected to the IN5V pin or the VIN pin of the Nano-styled header connector.
-For the VIN pin, ensure the VIN jumper is shorted to enable the power supply.
+- **5V pad**: Applying +5 VDC to the 5V pin of the Nano-styled header connector.

 A detailed figure below illustrates the power options available on the Nano Matter and the main system power architecture.